What Is a Data Catalog? Definition, Benefits, and Business Use Cases

 View data catalog capabilities visual representation in full size.

-• Find relevant data.
-A data catalog could tell you which datasets you need to evaluate customer satisfaction with a new financial service.
+- Discover relevant data: A data catalog could tell you which datasets you need, such as those that measure customer satisfaction with a new financial service.

-• Trace, track, and trust data.
-If you wanted to know who edited a dataset, how old it was, or where it came from, a data catalog would tell you that.
+- Ensure data accuracy and trust: If you wanted to know who edited a dataset, how old it was, or where it came from, a data catalog would tell you that.

-• Implement governance policies and access control.
-Enforce who has access to what data and document compliance with regulations such as the General Data Protection Regulation (GDPR).
+- Implement governance policies and access control.
+Implement governance policies by defining who has access to specific data and ensuring compliance with regulations like General Data Protection Regulation (GDPR).

 Back when they initially hit the scene, data catalogs were mainly about providing this central source of truth for your data.
 They’re still vital in fulfilling that function.